Dixie Square Mall: Decline, rebranding, and closure

-However, by the early 1970s, crime was increasing in Harvey, a poverty-stricken and blighted suburb 20 mi south of Chicago, and several significant criminal incidents occurred at or near the mall, including three murders in one year alone.
+By the early 1970s, crime was increasing in Harvey, a poverty-stricken and blighted suburb 20 mi south of Chicago, and several significant criminal incidents occurred at or near the mall, including three murders in one year alone.
 In November 1972, a young woman was fatally shot near the mall in a botched robbery attempt.
 On April 20, 1973, another person was shot and killed in a robbery on the mall property itself.
 On July 17, 1973, a teenage girl was lured away from the mall by three other teenage girls, and strangled to death.

-From 1973 to 1978, Dixie lost many stores, including the Montgomery Ward anchor, which closed on October 4, 1976 and Turn Style which closed in January 1978.
-In a last-ditch effort to bring back shoppers and tenants, the mall changed its name to simply Dixie Mall in late July 1975, and soon after underwent a renovation, re-opening on October 9 of that same year.
-These efforts failed, as by 1978, it was down to its final twenty stores.
-The mall officially closed its doors in November 1978, with JCPenney closing in January 1979.
+Publicity surrounding the murders and local crime rates contributed to the decline in business at Dixie Square from 1973.
+Another factor was the August 1973 opening of the larger and better-publicized Lincoln Mall in Matteson, only a few miles from Dixie Square.
+From 1973 to 1978, Dixie lost many stores, including Turn Style, which left in December 1973, and the Montgomery Ward anchor, which closed on October 4, 1976.
+In a last-ditch effort to bring back shoppers and tenants, the mall rebranded as simply "Dixie Mall" in late July 1975, and soon after underwent a $500,000 renovation, reopening on October 9 of that same year.
+These efforts failed, as growing poverty in the Harvey area resulted in fewer local residents being able to patronize the mall.

+By early 1977, Dixie Mall had become a community retail center instead of a regional retail hub, and was characterized as a "ghost town" and "total loss".
+The mall was down to its final twenty stores by the following year, and officially closed its doors in November 1978, with JCPenney closing in January 1979.
 A 1978 article in the Chicago Tribune indicated that two major factors in the mall's closure were shoplifting and theft of merchandise by employees.
+The last major retailer, the Jewel Food store, closed in July 1979.